-Join Jane Barratt for an in-depth discussion in this video Measuring your progress, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video Measuring your progress, part of Learning to Manage Personal Investments.

 - So, you have money to invest.…You have a plan.…You know your goals, you know your risk profile,…you know what you want to invest in.…Maybe you've already begun the journey,…and invested your hard earned money.…Now what?…How will you know if you're doing well?…How do you even begin to measure success?…First of all, it's super important to…go back to your objectives.…Did you want to be cautious and…preserve the money you have?…Or did you want to go all out and…generate huge returns?…The performance of your portfolio…needs to be seen in comparison to your objectives.…